mr-ryan12/art-from-the-heart/README.md

 - Click [HERE](https://frontend.turing.edu/projects/module-3/stretch.html) to view the project spec
 - Click [HERE](https://art-from-the-heart-mr-ryan12.vercel.app/) to view the deployed site

+## Learning Goals
+   This site was created with the intent to learn TypeScript!

 ## Table of Contents
 - [Abstract](#abstract)
 - [Tech Used](#tech-used)